Teradata/covalent/src/platform/flavored-markdown/README.md

   + Facilitate copying code from code snippet to the system clipboard.

 + copyToClipboardTooltip?: string
-  + Tooltip to get dispalyed on hover of the copy button.
+  + Tooltip to display on hover of the copy button.

 + copyToCopiedClipboardTooltip?: boolean
-  + Message to get dispalyed when the code snippet gets copied.
+  + Tooltip to display when the code snippet is copied.

 #### Outputs